AdobeDocs/target-developers/src/pages/implement/server-side/transition-from-target-legacy-apis.md

 With the decommissioning of Adobe Target Classic, the APIs connected to your Target Classic account have also been made unavailable.
 This document will help you transition your legacy API-based integrations to the Target APIs powered by Adobe I/O.

-For more information about the Target API documentation, see [Target APIs and NodeJS SDK](/help/c-implementing-target/c-api-and-sdk-overview/api-and-sdk-overview.md#concept_5718EC1FF2ED4436935D0BCCD7AA29A6).
+For more information about Target APIs, see [Target APIs](/src/pages/before-administer/index.md).
+For more information about Target SDKs, see [Target Server-side Implementation](/src/pages/implement/server-side/index.md)

 ## Terminology